Security work and civil contingency planning

 The principle of responsibility

-The principle of equality
+The principle of similarity

 The principle of proximity